IepIweidieng/TJAPlayer3/tja.md

 Recommendation for simulator developers: The reference amplitude is the amplitude of the song audio after applying the volume settings of the simulator.
 If the automatic loudness normalization gain is used, this header is ignored.

-* `SONGVOL:<non-negative-number-percent-amplitude-gain>`
+* `SONGVOL:<positive-or-zero-number-percent-amplitude-gain>`
 * `SONGVOL:`
   * The behavior is *unspecified*.
 * Initial value / `SONGVOL:100`

-Recommendation for chart creators: `<non-negative-number-percent-amplitude-gain>` should not exceed `100` unless the waveform of the song audio after interpolated by the audio player would not exceed the maximum amplitude after the gain, otherwise the song audio might be distorted on simulators without volume limiters.
+Recommendation for chart creators: `<positive-or-zero-number-percent-amplitude-gain>` should not exceed `100` unless the waveform of the song audio after interpolated by the audio player would not exceed the maximum amplitude after the gain, otherwise the song audio might be distorted on simulators without volume limiters.

 #### Compatibility Issues

-* In TaikoJiro 1 but not 2, the value is parsed as a non-negative integer number.
+* In TaikoJiro 1 but not 2, the value is parsed as a positive-or-zero integer number.
 * Handled but ignored by TJAPlayer2 for.PC & TJAPlayer3 before v1.5.2
 * In TaikoManyGimmicks, as for v0.6.6α, the initial value is `SONGVOL:0` (?)